Gfuen/AWSSecurityCert/awssecuritystudy.md

 ## AWS Systems Manager (SSM)

+- EC2RescueTool for EC2 Windows is a troubleshooting tool that can collect memory dumps
 - Group resources of different types together based on a query, e.g. an application.
 - Many features require the Agent installed - many AWS AMIs include it by default.
 EC2 instances need an instance profile for a role that has the necessary permissions to allow the agent to interact with SSM.
 - Insights dashboard - per resource group